yxgong0/DTR/README.md

 # Deformable Text Recognition
 This software implements the Deformable Convolutional Recurrent Neural Network, a combination of of Convolutional Recurrent Neural Network, Deformable Convolutional Networks and Residual Blocks.
 Some of the codes are from [crnn.pytorch](https://github.com/meijieru/crnn.pytorch) and [Deformable-ConvNets](https://github.com/msracver/Deformable-ConvNets).
-For details, please refer to our paper https://arxiv.org/abs/1908.10998.
+For details, please refer to [our paper](https://arxiv.org/abs/1908.10998).

 ## Requirements
 * [Python 3.6](https://www.python.org/)